Hong Kong International School: 1964-2010

 HKIS officially opened in Repulse Bay in 1967, with more than 600 students in kindergarten through to grade 12.
 By 1969 this had grown to 900 students from 26 nationalities, with 80% being U.S. citizens.
 The campus was as dedicated in 1975.
 In the 1970s the school had both American students and students of other nationalities.
 In 1971, HKIS became WASC accredited, five years after the school opened.

 In 1974, the HKSA was incorporated as the operator of HKIS.

 In 1985, the Hong Kong government approved a land grant in Tai Tam.
 The groundbreaking ceremony for the new campus was held in 1986.
 The campus was completed in 1989, in time for the 1988–1989 school year.
 Hong Kong Governor Sir David Wilson dedicated the new campus.
 In 1989, the school had grown to 1,7111 students across its two campuses.

 In 2001, the student count was 2,650.
 That same year, Charles Dull announced that he would not stay on after the end of his period as the head of the school.
 William Wehrenberg succeeded him.
 Wehrenberg left his position in 2004.

 In 2003, HKIS and BrainPop collaborated on an episode of the latter about SARS/MERS.

 By 2004 the school had established an extracurricular summer school that was one of the largest in Hong Kong.

 The Middle School completed a new Middle School Annex overlooking Tai Tam Bay in 2009 or 2010, including administrative offices, a boardroom, Modern Languages classrooms and a seminar/meeting space.
-The Middle School has also developed 5 houses, Tai Tam, Peak, Lantau, Central and Shek-O.
+The Middle School has also developed 5 houses, Tai Tam, Peak, Lantau, Central, Shek-O, and Lamma.